-Fresh off national championship, LSU considers major increase for gymnastic ticket prices
+Fresh off national titles, LSU raises ticket prices for all gymnastics tickets, some baseball seats

 Trending News

-Prime mid-level seating would jump to $100 next year and $120 in 2027.
+Prime mid-level seating will jump to $100 next year and $120 in 2027.
 Last season, tickets were $65 before the mandatory donation applied.
 Youth tickets at this level would disappear in 2027.

-Upper-level seating would climb to $50 next year and remain at that level in 2027.
+Upper-level seating will climb to $50 next year and remain at that level in 2027.
 Upper-level seats this past year cost $36 for the season, before a mandated ticket-delivery fee.
 Youth tickets would remain in the upper decks.

-The Board of Supervisors will also consider adding a $60 parking pass for fans beginning in 2026.
+The Board of Supervisors also added a $60 parking pass for fans beginning in 2026, but they aren't required.

 More News